Membership of the Royal Colleges of Physicians of the United Kingdom

-Membership of the Royal Colleges of Physicians of the United Kingdom (MRCP(UK)) is a postgraduate medical diploma in the United Kingdom (UK).
-The examinations are run by the Federation of the Medical Royal Colleges - the Royal College of Physicians of London, the Royal College of Physicians of Edinburgh, and the Royal College of Physicians and Surgeons of Glasgow.
-The three Royal Colleges of Physicians share this common three part assessment in general medicine which consists of two written parts and one clinical examination.
-Examinations are held throughout the UK and in overseas centres.
+The Membership of the Royal Colleges of Physicians of the United Kingdom (MRCP(UK)) is a postgraduate medical qualification awarded in the United Kingdom.
+Administered by the Federation of the Royal Colleges of Physicians.
+Holders of the MRCP(UK) may apply for collegiate membership of any or all of the three Royal College of Physicians.
+The qualification replaced the former MRCP(Lon), MRCP(E), and MRCP(G) examinations, while the Membership of the Royal College of Surgeons (MRCS) has similarly become an intercollegiate qualification.
+The MRCP(UK) is separate from the MRCPI, a postgraduate qualification administered by the Royal College of Physicians of Ireland in Dublin, Ireland.

-Holders of the MRCP(UK) can subscribe as "collegiate members" to any or all of the three UK Royal Colleges of Physicians.
-Thus the MRCP(UK) qualification has replaced the former MRCP(Lon), MRCP(E), and MRCP(G) qualifications.
-(Similarly, the MRCS is also now intercollegiate.)

-There is a separate MRCPI qualification, run by the Royal College of Physicians of Ireland, based in Dublin in the Republic of Ireland.